eclipseisoffline/customname/README.md

 # Custom Names

-This mod adds a `/name` and a `/itemname` command to Minecraft, which players can use to set a prefix, suffix, or nickname, or give their items colourful names.
+This mod adds a `/name`, a `/itemname` and a `/itemlore` command to Minecraft, which players can use to set a prefix, suffix, or nickname, or give their items colourful names and lore.
 Mostly designed to be used in small, private servers.

 Supports prefixes/suffixes set with LuckPerms as well!